-For any student interested, summer school or correspondence courses are allowed to transfer a total of two (2) credits to satisfy graduation requirements (these may be in any subject area) during their high school career.
-Keystone Credit Recovery is recommended for any student who will not pursue collegiate athletics.
-However, should a student be on course for collegiate
+For any student interested, summer school or correspondence courses are allowed to transfer a total of two (2) classes to satisfy graduation requirements (these may be in any subject area) during their high school career.
+Illinois Virtual School will be the recommended credit recovery program.
+Consultation with the school counselor will occur.